- Are Personal Trainers being paid the correct rate?

 by Alisha Smith | Tuesday, April 12, 2016

-Fitness education has been (and continues to be) a cornerstone in the development of the role of fitness professional.
+Fitness education is a cornerstone of the development of the role of fitness professional.
 Entry level qualifications offer prospective trainers and instructors a sound footing on which to determine their own training philosophy and career direction, alongside a plethora of continuing education options.
 For more experienced fitness pros, an eagerness to share their knowledge and skills with the next generation of trainers leads many to consider moving into education. ...read more

 by Oliver Kitchingman | Tuesday, March 29, 2016